Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 The suburb of Mansfield has an average national income level according to AreaSearch data from the ATO for financial year 2023.
-Its median income among taxpayers is $54,759 and the average income stands at $67,084.
-These figures compare with Greater Brisbane's median income of $58,236 and average income of $72,799 respectively.
-Based on a 9.91% Wage Price Index growth since financial year 2023, estimated incomes as of September 2025 would be approximately $60,186 (median) and $73,732 (average).
-According to Census 2021 income data, household income ranks at the 69th percentile ($2,064 weekly), while personal income sits at the 45th percentile.
-Distribution data shows that 34.5% of residents (3,203 people) fall into the $1,500 - 2,999 bracket, mirroring the surrounding region where 33.3% occupy this bracket.
-Housing accounts for 14.6% of income.
-Mansfield residents rank within the 72nd percentile for disposable income and the area's SEIFA income ranking places it in the 6th decile.
+The median income among taxpayers in Mansfield is $54,759 with an average income of $67,084.
+This compares to Greater Brisbane's figures of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth since financial year 2023, current estimates for Mansfield would be approximately $60,980 (median) and $74,705 (average) as of March 2026.
+According to Census 2021 income data, household income ranks at the 69th percentile ($2,064 weekly), with personal income at the 45th percentile.
+Income distribution shows that 34.5% of residents fall within the $1,500 - 2,999 bracket (3,223 people).
+Housing accounts for 14.6% of income, placing residents in the 72nd percentile for disposable income.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income